mozilla/experimenter/docs/experimenter/rollouts.md

 ## Disable (Approve/Timeout)

-A live rollout disable request is approved in Experimenter and sent to Remote Settings as an unpublish change, but the Remote Settings review times out.
-The rollout stays Live and published in Remote Settings, and returns to Idle so the owner must request review again.
+A live rollout that is published in Remote Settings is requested to be disabled by the owner, reviewed and approved in Experimenter, and the unpublish change is pushed to Remote Settings.
+Before the reviewer is able to review it in Remote Settings, the scheduled celery task is invoked and finds that the collection is blocked from further changes by having an unattended review pending.
+It rolls back the pending review to allow other queued changes to be made.
+This prevents unattended reviews in a collection from blocking other queued changes.
+The rollout remains published in Remote Settings, returns to Idle, and the owner must request review again.

 ```mermaid
   sequenceDiagram